li-zhenyu/mpv_scripts/README.md

-\# My MPV Scripts
+# My MPV Scripts

-Some useful Lua scripts for MPV.
+Several useful MPV scripts for personal use.
+Place them in the scripts/ folder of your MPV configuration directory.

-\## mpv\_clock.lua
+## mpv_clock.lua

-This is a vibe-coding script to display a clock and battery information for MPV.
-Use `C` to toggle visibility of the clock.
+This script was obtained through vibe-coding and is used to display the current time and battery level.
+It is suitable for Windows and PowerShell environments.
+Press `C` to toggle enable/disable, and press `c` to temporarily enable it.
+I mainly use it for watching legal examination courses.

-\## License
+## License

 MIT.